Tohby823/DSA-Project-Documentation-1/README.md

 _SQL Server_ – For data querying and analysis

-_Microsoft Excel_ – For preliminary review and exports
+_Microsoft Excel_ – For preliminary review, exports and visualization.